kszr/cpython/Lib/idlelib/idle_test/README.txt

 0. Quick Start

-Automated unit tests were added in 3.3 for Python 3.x.
+Automated unit tests were added in 3.3 against Python 3.x.
 To run the tests from a command line:

 python -m test.test_idle